dmeikle/gossamerCMS2.0/README.md

 - Handling of calls, returns is in configuration

 ## Examples:
-- If we want to change data source:
+- If we want to change data source for this request from **datasource1** to **datasource2** which will make a call to a different remote endoint without the need to alter the written code:
 ```
 members_save:
     pattern: '/members/{id}'